lsst-dm/dmtn-308/index.rst

 - Citus would have low operating costs for on-premises deployments, as the overhead of running the database would presumably be covered by existing infrastructure and budget.
 - Cost predictability would be high for on-premises deployments, as the costs are fixed and known in advance.
 - However, Citus would incur much higher hardware costs than a single-node PostgreSQL deployment, as it would require multiple nodes to be provisioned with sufficient memory, CPU, and storage to meet the expected data volume and query load.
-   - This would likely include new hardware purchases, as the existing infrastructure at USDF could likely not support the required number of nodes with the proper hardware configuration.
+   - This would likely include new hardware purchases, as the existing infrastructure at USDF could likely not support the required number of nodes with the proper hardware configuration, especially given that a large number of nodes would need to be exclusively dedicated to Citus.
-   - Lead-in time for hardware procurement and deployment would also need to be considered and could be a significant limiting factor in deploying Citus on-premises.
+   - Lead-in time for hardware procurement and deployment would need to be considered and could be a significant limiting factor in deploying Citus on-premises.

 Qserv
 ~~~~~